Frequently Asked Questions on Fertility Diagnosis

-The Female MOT includes a detailed diagnostic scan and a consultation.
+Our Female Fertility MOT includes a detailed diagnostic scan and a consultation.
 The scan is carried out with a 3D Doppler scanner, which looks at the follicles, ovaries and womb lining and the blood flow to these.
 It can be used to determine ovarian reserve and check for obstructions such as cysts, polyps and fibroids.
 The doctor will then talk through the results of the scan with you, and give you advice on your fertility.
 This costs £275.

-The couples MOT includes a detailed assessment scan (see above) and semen analysis followed by a consultation.
+The Couples Fertility MOT includes a detailed assessment scan (see above) and semen analysis followed by a consultation.
 These can be conducted on the same day, within 90 minutes.
 The first stage in the appointment is for the male partner to produce a semen sample; he must abstain for 2-5 days before the appointment.
 The density, morphology and mobility will be analysed in the lab.
-The next stage is for the female partner to have a scan: this is an internal san with a 3D scanner.
+The next stage is for the female partner to have a scan: this is an internal scan with a 3D scanner.
 Then both partners will have a consultation with the doctor to talk through the results.
 This costs £450 in total.

 What does the Initial scan/consultation include?

 The initial scan and consultation includes the same diagnostic scan as the MOT.
 The doctor will assess ovarian reserve, and check the ovaries and womb lining and the blood flow to these.
 They will also check for obstructions such as cysts, polyps and fibroids.
 The doctor will then go through the results of the scan with you and your medical history before working with you to produce a personalised treatment plan.

 For more information, visit What to expect at a fertility clinic.

 What is the difference between an MOT and an initial scan/consultation?